 A clean tank will keep these problems away.
 Plus, it helps your boat perform better and last longer.

-In conclusion, for your boat to function at its best, regular tank cleaning is required.
+In conclusion, regular tank cleaning is required for your boat to function at its best.
 Learn about the procedure carefully to optimize your engine potential.
-When done the correct way, cleaning the boat gas tank is relatively quick and simple.
+When done the correct way, cleaning the boat gas tank is relatively quick and straightforward.

 We hope you enjoy the tutorial on how to clean a boat fuel tank without removing it.
 Feel free to leave a comment should you have further questions.
 We will get to them as soon as we can.
 See you then!